Airplane Accident Attorneys Helping Victims And Families

 One of the reasons that plane crashes are given so much air time is because they are so infrequent: after all, we have all heard that it is safer to fly than it is to drive.
-What many people do not know is that flyers can sustain serious injuries for a variety of reasons, even when the plane makes it from Point A to Point B. If you sustained an injury while flying in or out of Louisville International, Cincinnati/Northern Kentucky International, Blue Grass, Barkley Regional, or Owensboro-Daviess airports, or any of the private or public airfields in Kentucky, you may be able to make a claim for compensation.
+What many people do not know is that flyers can sustain serious injuries for a variety of reasons, even when the plane makes it from point A to point B.

-The Kentucky airplane accident lawyers of Crandall & Pera Law have the skills and experience you want on your side to handle complex cases involving commercial airlines, charter planes, helicopters and private air transports.
-We have the resources necessary to make negligence claims against the Federal Aviation Agency (FAA), individuals whose actions led to your injury, tour companies, and the manufacturers or defective airplane parts.
-Crandall & Pera Law upholds and protects the rights of injury victims throughout Kentucky; let us help you, too.
+At Crandall & Pera Law, our experienced attorneys have the skills and experience you want on your side to handle complex cases involving commercial airlines, charter planes, helicopters and private air transports.
+We have the resources necessary to make negligence claims against the Federal Aviation Administration (FAA), individuals whose actions led to your injury, tour companies, and the manufacturers or defective airplane parts.

 The most devastating accidents are, of course, those that led to a plane crash.
 However, thousands of people are injured every year in accidents that do not involve a crash.
 Some of the most common causes of these injuries include: